salmamouelhi/Test-Tech-CibleR/README.md

+# Introduction

+This is a ReactJS application that displays a Landing component and allows users to enter their phone number in a popup window.
+When the user clicks the login button, the application makes a POST request to a login service with the phone number, campaignId and customerId in the request body.
+If the login is successful, the Validation component is displayed along with the behaviorId key from the result.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run this application locally, follow these steps:

+1 - Clone the repository
+2 - Install the dependencies : yarn install
+3 - Start the development server : yarn start

+The application should now be running on http://localhost:3000/.

-## Goals
+## Components

-On page load, the project render the `Landing` component.
+The following components are included in this application:
+- Landing: This component is the main landing page for the application.
-Add a new component which will render a popup containing a text input field where the user can enter it's phone number and a confirmation button.
-On the click of the button, send a POST call to a login service with the phone number in body.
+- PhonePopup: This component displays a text input field where the user can enter their phone number and a confirmation button.
+When the button is clicked, the application makes a POST request to the login service with the phone number in the request body.
-Then get the behaviorId key in the result, display the `Validation` component, and display the behaviorId.

-In the popup, use the `Textfield` component from `src/components/Formfields`.
-Add your new component in `src/components` folder.
-Add the api call in `src/tools/apitools.js`.

-For the login, make a POST call on this address `${CiblerContext().endpoint}/api/bienvenus/login?customerId=318` with the body:
-{
-  phone: '0612345678',
-  campaignId: 63080118,
-  customerId: 318
-}
-and the headers:
-    Accept: application/json
-    Content-Type: application/json

-Add the necessary tests in `src/__test__/landing.test.js` and the css classes in `public/style/common.css`

-When you are done, push on a new branch `test/your_name`
+- Validation (NoBudget) : This component is displayed if the login is successful.
+It displays the behaviorId key from the result.

-## Available Scripts
+## Tests

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+The request body should include the phone number in the following format:  "phoneNumber": "0612345678" In order to run tests you can use : yarn test